qdrant/landing_page/qdrant-landing/content/documentation/common-errors.md

 depending on how many points you insert and what hardware is used.

 You can use [telemetry](../telemetry) data to get an insight on what the optimizer is currently doing.
-The telemetry data contains a lot of optimizer events that describe its behavior.
+The telemetry data contains a log of optimizer events that describe its behavior.
 This log may be helpful to detect weird optimizer behavior such as an optimization never finishing or an infinite loop of optimizations.
 If you're experiencing problems, please always check your